 We are keenly aware of our students' desire to nourish their spiritual lives and encourage all to integrate their faith into the academic, social, and cultural environment of the university.
-You find ample opportunity for spiritual growth and liturgical expression in the department and on the campus.
+You will find ample opportunity for spiritual growth and liturgical expression in the Department and on the campus.
 Reflecting traditions of Roman Catholic and Augustinian spirituality, Campus Ministry engages in every aspect of university life through prayer, liturgy, community service, and pastoral care.
-The members of our Graduate Theology Steering Committee also provide opportunities for spiritual growth.
+The members of our Graduate Theology Student Committee also provide opportunities for spiritual growth.

 Our tranquil and serene campus sits on 254 acres in the heart of the historic Main Line, a beautiful suburb 12 miles west of one of America's great cities, Philadelphia.
 All the city has to offer - museums, libraries, architecture, restaurants, concerts, performing arts - is just 12 miles away from Villanova.

 Villanova is very fortunate to have two train stations on campus.
 This makes travel up and down the Main Line and into Philadelphia very accessible for all Villanovans.
 With ample parking and mass transit stops right on campus (trains run regularly to the center of the city), you can travel easily to and from the campus by car, bus, or train.
 We are only two minutes from the Blue Route (Route 476), and five minutes from the PA Turnpike, Schuylkill Expressway, and Route 202.